 3. Provide visibility with employee monitoring

-To increase transparency in your cloud infrastructure, you can use dedicated solutions to monitor your personnel’s activity.
+To increase transparency and secure the cloud infrastructure of your organization, you can use dedicated solutions to monitor your personnel’s activity.
 By watching what your employees are doing during work hours, you’ll be able to detect early signs of cloud account compromise or an insider threat.

 Suppose your cybersecurity specialists notice a user logged in to your cloud infrastructure from an unusual IP address or during non-working hours.
 In that case, they’ll be able to react to such abnormal activity in a timely manner, as it indicates the possibility of a breach.